jhcheung/superhero-battler-cli/README.md

 ```
 bundle install
 ```
-2. Run the rake task to seed the database with superhero data scraped from Superhero-API
+2. Run the rake task to seed the database with superhero data scraped from Superhero-API.
 ```
 rake db:seed
 ```
 3. This repo does not include superhero images.
 If you wish to include superhero images, you can run the scraper in "load_superhero_fighters.rb" to download the images yourself.
-You will need to visit Superhero API to register an access token and replace the ```MyKey.new.superhero_key``` variable with your access token.
+You will need to visit Superhero API to register an access token and replace the ```ruby MyKey.new.superhero_key``` variable with your access token.
 Please note that some images are missing, as the links in Superhero API provides for those heroes are dead.
 ```ruby
 [*1..731].each do |number|
     begin